Shad02w/Youtube-Chat-in-Fullscreen/README.md

 - [ ] Turn on/off the chat list overlay directly temporarily without going to options page
 - [ ] Able to resize and change font size without options page
 - [ ] Chat list remain unchanged when user exit autoscroll mode
+- [ ] Refresh should not be need to update the on/off state of the extension